-From this overlook one can see the vast expanse of the Nez Perce homeland - the Snake and Clearwater Rivers, Hells Canyon and on a clear day, glimpses of the Bitterroot and Wallowa Mountains.
+From this overlook one can see a vast expanse of the Nez Perce homeland - the Snake and Clearwater Rivers, Hells Canyon, and, on a clear day, glimpses of the Bitterroot and Wallowa Mountains.
 The Clearwater River joins the Snake River at Lewiston, continuing to the Columbia 100 miles to the west.
-All of the water you see will eventually drain to the Pacific Ocean.
+The water you see from this spot will eventually drain to the Pacific Ocean.
 Today, four dams on the Snake River allow barge traffic to come 400 miles up from Portland, Oregon all the way to Lewiston, Idaho.

-Though their numbers are reduced, in a centuries old tradition, salmon still migrate up the river to lay their eggs.
+Salmon still migrate up the river to lay their eggs as they have done for centuries, though their numbers are now greatly reduced.
 The Nez Perce used the Clearwater and its tributaries as a super highway of sorts, traveling up and down the river to visit relatives, trade, and fish.
 These river basins also had beavers, attracting fur traders on the heels of Lewis and Clark.

 The Fur Trade

 Far below the confluence overlook on the north bank of the Clearwater River, Donald MacKenzie established a trading post in August of 1812.
 It was the first and last time a fur company would attempt to establish a trading post in Nez Perce country.